Skip to main content

 Getting Started

 Deployment dropdowns are grouped by connection, making it easy to find the right model.
-If you don't select a deployment, the system first uses the site default configured in Settings > Artificial Intelligence > Default Deployments and then falls back to the first deployment that matches the requested type.
-For chat interactions, the site fallback is Default Chat Deployment.
+If you don't select a deployment, the system uses the fallback chain: connection default → global default (configured in Settings > Artificial Intelligence > Default Deployments).
+For chat interactions, the global fallback is Default Chat Deployment.

 Orchestration